Mobile phone tracking

 Mobile phone tracking is a process for identifying the location of a mobile phone, whether stationary or moving.
-Localization may be effected by a number of technologies, such as the multilateration of radio signals between (several) cell towers of the network and the phone or by simply using GNSS.
+Localization may be effected by a number of technologies, such as the multilateration of radio signals between (several) cell towers of the network and the phone or by simply using GPS tracking.
 To locate a mobile phone using multilateration of mobile radio signals, the phone must emit at least the idle signal to contact nearby antenna towers and does not require an active call.
 The Global System for Mobile Communications (GSM) is based on the phone's signal strength to nearby antenna masts.

 Mobile positioning may be used for location-based services that disclose the actual coordinates of a mobile phone.
 Telecommunication companies use this to approximate the location of a mobile phone, and thereby also its user.

 Technology

-The location of a mobile phone can be determined in a number of ways.